adeleke5140/portfolio-v2/src/app/blog/posts/what-i-know-so-far-about-typography.md

 status: 'completed'
 ---

-This post would not have made it out of the draft if I had let perfectionism win.
-Thank you [Simon Sarris](https://x.com/simonsarris/status/1970284756169540072).
-Amazing things do occur on x.com – the everything app.

-In my 1 and a half year at Mastra, I have worked on the marketing website, the docs and a couple of brand assets like og images.
-I create them Sketch and I really enjoy making images.
-What this has exposed me to is types, lots and lots of them.
+In my 2 years at Mastra, I have worked on marketing websites, docs and a couple of brand assets like og images.
+I create them with Sketch and I generally enjoy making images.
+All these work has exposed me to lots of types.

-We currently use Inter, Tasa Explorer and Geist Mono on the website, blog, and docs.
-And Sorts Mill Goudy with Hack Grotesk for the tsconf.ai page.
+We currently use Inter, Tasa Explorer and Geist Mono on the [website](https://mastra.ai), blog, and docs.
+And Sorts Mill Goudy with Hack Grotesk for the [tsconf.ai](https://tsconf.ai) page.
 Types have been really fun to work with.

 In my past time, I scour the web for impressive websites which includes marketing websites and engineering blogs from mostly startups.
 What I recognize that sets the great from others is decisions regarding colors, spacing, accessibility, animations, micro interactions, and other design choices.
 What I do think is a big driver is: Typography.